 Enter the SBC settings

-Click Add and enter a FQDN for the SBC.
-Set the SBC to use SIP signaling port 5061, check that SIP options are disabled and the connection is enabled.
+Click Add and enter the subdomain that was automatically generated when the Telnyx Portal Connection was created in Section 1.
+Set the SBC to use SIP signaling port 5061, check that SIP options and the connection are enabled.
 When you’re done click Save.

 Enter SBC settings in Microsoft Teams